OlafZhang/generate_anime_name_combination/README.md

 		For compound surname, input non-last-name part.

 		c.
-Last name( NAME, Not null, varchar(8) )
+Given name( NAME, Not null, varchar(8) )

-		Input last name here. ( No matter last name is the first or the last )
+		Input given name here. ( No matter given name is the first or the last )

 		d.
 Reverse value( REVERSE, tinyint(1)，default is 0 )

-		For some charatcer that family name isn't the first like China and Japan, input the value in order to tell Python code how to output the name or short name.
+		For some character that family name isn't the first like China and Japan, input the value in order to tell Python code how to output the name or short name.
 See 'Reverse value' below.

 	• 'ITEM' table with item